GLASSHOUS3S/GLASSHOUS3S/README.md

  <p align="center">
 ┊ ꣑୧  INT ! ꣑୧ ┊

- ꣑୧ Anything stated in our interests , or not in my dni , Boundary Respecter  ꣑୧
+ ꣑୧ Anything stated in our interests , or not in my dni , Boundary Respecter , Yappers!!  ꣑୧

 <p align="center">
 ┊ ꣑୧ !
 DNI ! ꣑୧ ┊